bucketco/bucket-javascript-sdk/FEEDBACK.md

 }
 ```

-Either `score` or `comment` must be defined in order to pass validation in the Bucket tracking API.
+Either `score` or `comment` must be defined in order to pass validation in the Bucket API.

 ### Manual feedback collection